Etc. -- Dr. A. C. Duncombe's 1920 obituary

 The passing of Dr. Duncombe removes from our midst another of our oldest and most prominent residents and a man who has been identified with the business interests of Waterford since incorporation.
 He also leaves hosts of friends who received kind administrations from him during their hours of sickness and affliction.

-He was twice married and besides his widow he leaves one son, Mr. T. D. Duncombe, and one daughter Mrs. F. S. Marlatt, to mourn their loss.
+He was twice married and besides his widow he leaves one son,

 The members of the family of the late Dr. David Duncombe were: